 In 2019 we saw the Cape to Cape continue its evolution.
 We saw iconic trails which were joined by some new, exciting and super fun trail additions.
 What does 2020 have in store for riders?
 The 2020 course will be released a few months out from the event date.

 So get ready for the best riding WA has to offer with a tasty mix of flowing singletrack, spectacular coastal trails, the most epic start/finish venues around at a winery, a distillery, a brewery and an iconic lighthouse.
 Every stage brings yeeew worthy trails with highlights that’ll have your mates at home plumbing the depths of FOMO over your Insta pix.

 Cape to Cape courses can only be ridden in their full format at event time.
 Locals hero’s open up their gates and allow access to their private land for the C2C riders as the event benefits the community in so many ways.
 Please respect private property and make sure we are able to continue accessing these tracks by not pre-riding the course.

 START & FINISH: Cape Leeuwin

-In the history of Cape to Cape, we think this Stage 1 will be one of the best ever.
-At just under 45km in distance and 950 meters gained offers a challenging mix of climbs, descents and breathtaking views that gives you plenty to talk about and the perfect selfie backdrop for your first Instagram bragging post.
+At 39km in distance and 856 meters gained it’s a fast and furious stage with a challenging mix of pinchy climbs, fast descents and breathtaking views that’ll give you plenty to talk about and the perfect selfie backdrop for your first Instagram bragging post.

-Pros will complete stage 1 in just under 2 hours.
-Our last riders to cross the finish line at stage one will do so around 5 hours – but only because they slowed down to appreciate the incredible scenery.
+Pros will complete stage 1 in under 2 hours.
+Our last riders to cross the finish line at stage one will do so in around 4 to 5 hours – but only because they slowed down to appreciate the incredible scenery.

 Each stage will have at least 2 spectator points that will be the best spots on course to cheer on your mates.
-We will publish a spectator viewing map soon, along with directions on how to find these points.
+View Spectator info and maps here.

 Stage 2 - Boranup Forest